Framework OND

 • Partial deliveries with demos or validations

-• Functional and technical QA according to scope
+• Functional and technical testing based on the agreed scope

 • Integrations ready for test or production environments